InfraLore/make_for_devops/chapters/08-advanced_make.md

 **Week 3**: You realize every deployment should notify Slack but you keep forgetting.
 Create a `deploy_with_notification` function.
 Now it's automatic.

 **Week 5**: You're coordinating API, frontend, and worker deployments manually.
 Add recursive Make to orchestrate them.
-The sequence is now encoded, not tribal knowledge.
+The sequence is now encoded, not team lore.

 ### Warning Signs You're Over-Engineering